 What’s a disappearing deductible?

 A disappearing (or vanishing) deductible is an endorsement you can add to your policy, which reduces the stated amount by 20% for each consecutive year of claims-free driving.
-In theory, after five years, there is no deductible to pay unless you make a claim, but you’re still paying for the endorsement.
+In theory, after five years, there is nothing to pay unless you make a claim, but you’re still paying for the endorsement.

 Yes, you still have to pay your stated amount, even if you have purchased accident forgiveness.
 As an endorsement or add-on to your car insurance policy, accident forgiveness promises to not increase your premium after an at-fault claim.
 However, it has to have been purchased prior to any accident.